plainionist/Plainion.GraphViz/docs/HowTos/Discover a call tree.md

 - "binFolder" specifies the folder where all assemblies are located
 - "sources" specifies the source assemblies.
 Wildcards supported.
 - "targets" specifies the target API by assembly, type and method.
 "Method" can also be the getter/setter method of a property or add/remove method of an event.
+When using "*" as "Method", all public, internal and protected methods are considered as targets.
 - "relevantAssemblies" can be used to limit the assemblies to be analyzed.

 When clicking "Create graph" you will get a graph showing all possible call paths from the source assemblies to the